|

 also caused concern.
 "Because none of these microturbines have

-been installed yet in Santa Monica, we dont know what the
+been installed yet in Santa Monica, we don’t know what the noise

 level will be," says PSK senior associate Angela Brooks.
 "We